Actindo-AG/Documentation/RetailSuiteWarehousing/Integration/03_ConfigureStorageShelves.md

 2. Click the [DELETE] button.
     The notice *Please wait...
 Saving...* is displayed.
 The deleted storage shelf is no longer displayed in the list in the *Storage locations*.

-    > [Info] If you try to delete a primary storage shelf, a confirmation window is displayed with the notice "Do you really want to delete the main storage location?".
-The deletion of a primary storage shelf is also possible, and the system will assign another storage shelf as primary.
-It is recommended ...

-[comment]: <> (Ist das so gedacht?
-Was wird empfohlen?
-Kann es nicht zu Probleme wegen Abhängigkeiten führen?
-Mit welchem Kriterium wird das neue Primär-Lagerfach vom System zugeordnet?)

-Operation?
-Set storage shelf as primary storage (Warehouse management) Block a storage shelf (Warehouse management)